Castor Gardens, Philadelphia: Government

 Political leaders of note who were residents of Castor Gardens at one time include former Councilman-at-Large Jack Kelly, former Congressman Charles F. Dougherty, the late Congressman Joshua Eilberg, and the late leader of the Northeast Mental Health and Mental Retardation Center Anthony Iannerelli.
 Philadelphia Controller Alan Butkovitz currently resides there with his wife Theresa.
-Rep. Mark Cohen has long resided there with his wife Mona.
+Notable Republican William G. Baumbach III and also Mark Cohen had long resided there.

 A Democratic stronghold, the area is split into many political districts.
 It is currently represented in the United States House of Representatives by Brendan Boyle, in the Pennsylvania State Senate by Christine Tartaglione, and in the Pennsylvania House of Representatives by Jared Solomon.
 The Ninth District seat on the City Council (which includes this area) is presently vacant.

 Education

-The Woodrow Wilson Middle School, 1800 Cottman Avenue, is in Castor Gardens.
+Castor Gardens Middle School, 1800 Cottman Avenue, is in Castor Gardens.

 Public libraries

 Free Library of Philadelphia operates the Bushrod Branch at 6304 Castor Avenue at Stirling Street.

 The Northeast Regional Library, also part of the Free Library of Philadelphia, is the largest and most well known library in Castor Gardens and is located at 2228 Cottman Ave at Oakland Street.